Southern Railway (UK): Livery and numbering system

 Maunsell locomotives featured name and number plates of polished brass with a red or black background in 1924.
-Bulleid nameplates were generally gunmetal with polished brass lettering, and featured crests depicting aspects of the class theme (Merchant Navy, West Country or Battle of Britain).
+Bulleid nameplates were generally gunmetal with polished brass lettering and featured crests depicting aspects of the class theme, including Merchant Navy, West Country or Battle of Britain.

-Until 1931 the Southern Railway initially maintained the locomotive numbers from its constituents, and solved the problem of more than one locomotive having the same number by letter prefixes denoting the main works of the former owning company.
-All ex-SECR locos were prefixed by "A" (for Ashford), ex-LBSCR by "B" (for Brighton) and ex-LSWR engines by "E" (for Eastleigh).
-Isle of Wight locomotive numbers were prefixed by "W" (for Wight).
+Until 1931, the Southern Railway initially maintained the locomotive numbers from its constituents, and solved the problem of more than one locomotive having the same number by letter prefixes denoting the main works of the former owning company.
+All ex-SE&CR locos were prefixed by "A" (for Ashford), ex-LB&SCR by "B" (Brighton) and ex-LSWR engines by "E" (Eastleigh); Isle of Wight locomotive numbers were prefixed by "W" (Wight).
 New locomotives were prefixed by the letter of the works where they were built.
-In 1931 the fleet was re-numbered by dropping all prefixes, leaving E-prefixed numbers unchanged, adding 1000 to A-prefixed numbers and 2000 to B-prefixed ones, an exception being the Z-class 0-8-0 shunters whose numbers A950-A957 only lost the prefix, with no addition.
-(Some non-revenue-earning locos were exempt from this scheme).
+In 1931 the fleet was renumbered by dropping all prefixes, leaving E-prefixed numbers unchanged, adding 1000 to A-prefixed numbers and 2000 to B-prefixed ones, an exception being the Z-class 0-8-0 shunters whose numbers A950-A957 only lost the prefix, with no addition.
+(Note: Some non-revenue-earning locomotives were exempt from this scheme.)

 Under Bulleid, a new continental system of numbering was introduced for his own locomotives, based upon his experiences at the French branch of Westinghouse Electric before the First World War, and his tenure in the rail operating department during that conflict.
-The Southern Railway number adapted a modified UIC classification system where "2" and "1" refer to the number of un-powered leading and trailing axles respectively, and "C" refers to three driving axles (the system was only applied to new 6-coupled locos and one Co-Co electric loco before nationalisation).
+The Southern Railway number adapted a modified UIC classification system, where "2" and "1" refer to the number of unpowered leading and trailing axles respectively, and "C" refers to three driving axles.
+(Note: The system was only applied to new six-coupled locomotives and one Co-Co locomotive before nationalisation.)
 As an example, the first Merchant Navy class locomotive was numbered 21C1.